-The Willow Crochet Throw is a pattern that is perfect for beginner crocheters.
-This striped throw blanket is worked in simple stitches and is fun to make!
+The Willow Crochet Throw is an easy blanket pattern that is perfect for beginner crocheters.
+This striped throw blanket is worked in simple stitches and easy to get the hang of which makes it really fun to work up.

 Keep on reading to find the free crochet pattern for the Willow blanket to get started today.